fry69/bluesky-migration-guide/README.md

   "validDid": false
 }
 ```
-Hmm.
-Looks fine to me.
-To be safe I re-ran the import command.
-This time there was no error.
-But also the account repository did not change in a noticeable way:
+Hmm, looks fine to me.
+To be safe, I re-ran the import command.
+This time there was no error, but the account repository also did not change in a noticeable way:
 ```shell
 $ goat repo import ./fry69.dev.20250504103731.car
 $ goat account status